KibaFox/resume-template/README.md

-  html       to make standalone HTML files serve      to run a simple http server to view the HTML version pdf        to use wkhtmltopdf to produce a PDF version
+  html       to make standalone HTML files serve      to run a simple http server to view the HTML version pdf        to use wkhtmltopdf to produce a PDF version package    to create a compressed package of the resume
 ```

 The help text provides a list of targets available and brief descriptions of